Buying an RV is sort of like having a baby.

 Used mostly for weekend getaways and hunting trips, there are a few people who DO full-time in a truck camper, so it is possible.

-Amenities in truck campers can range from very simple to having multiple slide-outs with crazy luxury touches for such a small space!
+Amenities in truck campers can range from very simple to having multiple RV slides with crazy luxury touches for such a small space!

 Negatives are that they are going to be small, no matter what (though surprisingly big with slides), and if you want to go off-roading, you will have to take the camper off your truck, which CAN be a bit of work.